chaitanya-nagdev/learn-rust/ownership/ownership.md

   Rust has __Copy__ trait which can be implement by types , then data is not moved but trivially copied.
 - A type cannot implement Copy trait if it implements Drop trait & any part of type implement Drop trait, programmer can see type which has implemented Copy trait but general rule is 'Scaler' types do not allocate Copy
-- Rules with Funciton, just like Variable assignment function call moves/copies the ownership/data to function & if function returns it return the ownership basically if it goes out of scope without returning ownership value goes out of scope but doing this return everything is tedious & verbose & thus rust has concept of __"Referencing"__
+- Rules with Funciton, just like Variable assignment function call moves/copies the ownership/data to function & if function returns data back, it return the ownership.
+Basically if it goes out of scope without returning ownership value goes out of scope but doing this return of data everytime is tedious & verbose & thus rust has concept of __"Referencing"__

   Summary

   1) Values Stored at heap are moved from one variable to another & not copied like shallow or deep.
-  2) Values which are no longer referencing are gone out of scope so does matter if variable is still in scope which was pointing to value if value is not longer binded, it goes out of scope & drop function is called
+  2) Values which are no longer referencing are gone out of scope so does not matter if variable is still in scope which was pointing to value if value is not longer binded, it goes out of scope & drop function is called
   3) Variable which moved data then old variable are no longer valid & throws compile time error if used.
   4) Function call behaves same as Variable assignement in terms of moving & coping, stack data is copied via Copy trait & some rules of Copy trait can also be kept in mind.
   5) Referencing feature : This allows to pass value wihtout giving ownership for data allocated at heap